 - Diapers or pull-ups

-- Lightweight blanket & small pillow will go home for laundering on Fridays and returned on Mondays
+- Lightweight blanket, cot sheet (a crib sheet works best) and small pillow will go home for laundering on Fridays and returned on Mondays

 - Extra clothing; socks, undergarments, pants, shirts